-We’ve had clients that refuse to have a certain color in their brand (even if it makes perfect design sense) because they are weary of the color’s meaning–they are legitimately afraid it will curse their brand for failure.
+We’ve had clients that refuse to have a certain color in their brand (even if it makes perfect design sense).
+This is due to them being weary of the color’s meaning–they are legitimately afraid it will curse their brand for failure.
 For small business owners, those associations can greatly influence their brand design.
 Beliefs are beliefs and if a color sets an owner off that much, then it’s better to choose a different color.

 Colors can also take on completely different superstitious representations when used with certain objects or animals.
 A green leaf may represent nature and health, while a green test tube might represent toxicity.
 Designers will benefit from a general understanding of color superstition.
-Market research can help inform your design and prevent brand color disasters as you discover how your target audience might receive those colors.
+Market research can help inform your design.
+And also prevent brand color disasters as you discover how your target audience might receive those colors.

 What sneaky superstitions have influenced your branding or buying decisions?